wikimedia/mediawiki-selenium/README.md

     # Keep xvfb running after execution (the default is to kill it)
     HEADLESS_DESTROY_AT_EXIT=false bundle exec cucumber ...

+### User Factory

+Setting `user_factory` to `true` for an environment in your `environments.yml` will enable the {MediawikiSelenium::UserFactoryHelper} module.
+The module automatically creates accounts referenced in tests (calls to the `user`, `password`, or `as_user` methods) using the MW API, and randomizes the actual user names.

+These randomized fixtures can greatly improve the atomicity/isolation of your scenarios, ensuring control over the initial user state (e.g. an edit count of 0) or allowing scenarios to run in parallel on the same MW installation.

+Note that using this feature will result in a large number of accounts being created for each run.
+You'll typically want to enable this feature only for environments like CI (`integration`) or perhaps your local MW-Vagrant.

+    integration:
+      user_factory: true
+      # ...

+    mw-vagrant-host:
+      user_factory: true
+      # ...

 ### Screenshots

 You can get screenshots on failures by setting the environment